 Benh Zeitlin: Beasts of the Southern Wild

-The new movie Beasts of the Southern Wild is a Louisiana fairy tale with a six-year-old hero.
+The movie Beasts of the Southern Wild is a Louisiana fairy tale with a six-year-old hero.
 Hushpuppy lives with her father in an isolated bayou netherworld they call the Bathtub, a tiny community of scavengers separated from the mainland by a levee.
 When a storm nearly washes the Bathtub away, Hushpuppy struggles to survive and to make sense of her perilous place in the universe.

-Zeitlin also composed the score to the film, with Dan Romer, including Hushpuppy’s theme and the anthem of the Bathtub community.
+He also composed the score to the film, with Dan Romer, including Hushpuppy’s theme and the anthem of the Bathtub community.
 “We tried to score it from her point of view.
 And she certainly doesn’t see herself as a tiny indie character.
 She’s like a folk hero, a tiny little warrior,” he explains.
 “And that’s where the adventure of the film emerges from.”

 Video: A scene from Beasts of the Southern Wild